Football in Croatia

 Football is Croatia's most popular sport.
-The Croatian Football Federation (HNS) is the governing body and is responsible for overseeing all aspects of football in the nation, both professional and amateur.
+The Croatian Football Federation is the governing body and is responsible for overseeing all aspects of football in the nation, both professional and amateur.
 The national and club teams are governed by UEFA in Europe and FIFA in global competitions.
 The history of the sport is delineated by a variety of unofficial sides as Croatia was not an independent entity until the late 20th century.
+Since the 21st century, Croatia has been a leading exporter of football players to European and South American leagues.

 The club teams that compete domestically do so in the top flight, the Croatian Football League (Hrvatska nogometna liga), the second-tier, First Football League (Prva NL), the third-tier, Second Football League (Druga NL), and fourth-tier Third Football League (Treća NL).
 The counties of Croatia likewise compete in a regional league system.
 Club teams contest their respective league championships, the Croatian Cup, and the Croatian Super Cup.
-The two largest club teams are Dinamo Zagreb and Hajduk Split, who share a rivalry.
+The "Big Four" clubs are Dinamo Zagreb, Hajduk Split, Rijeka, and Osijek.

-The national team of Croatia is a major sporting franchise in European and international football.
+The national team of Croatia is a major presence in European and world football.
 They have qualified for every major tournament with the exception of Euro 2000 and the 2010 World Cup.
-Croatia has reached the quarter-finals of the UEFA European Championship twice (1996, 2008) and finished second in the UEFA Nations League in 2023.
+Croatia has reached the quarter-finals of the UEFA European Championship twice (1996, 2008) and finished second and earned a silver medal in the UEFA Nations League in 2023.
 At the FIFA World Cup, Croatia were the runners-up once (2018) and third on two occasions (1998, 2022), securing three World Cup medals.